morganherlocker/blog/drafts/19-03-07--Mapping-Consensus.md

 ## Merge
 #### (a + b == c)

 Distributed editing of global scale street maps is an unsolved problem, but we can look to similar domains for inspiration.
 One area where conflict management was similar to the present state of mapping is code authoring.
-Before `git`, most of us used source control systems that required “checking out” a file before editing, which put a global lock on the file, almost like checking out a book from the library.
+Before git, most of us used source control systems that required “checking out” a file before editing, which put a global lock on the file, almost like checking out a book from the library.
 This provided a simple method for avoiding conflict, in many ways analogous to the last edit rule used in mapping today.
 The [HOT tasking manager](https://tasks.hotosm.org/) even uses the check out model explicitly where an editor is able to make an exclusive lock on a specific tile while adding data in a dense region. **Conflicts are impossible when there is an unambiguous process for an individual to become the arbiter of truth.** While arguments can still be had over data accuracy, there is a single unambiguous state that cannot be disputed at any given point in time. **Git flipped this model on its head, in large part by taking on an immense responsibility: _detecting and fixing conflicts in competing branches of code._**

 ### Detection
 #### (a + b = ?)